 Before you can leave your region in the Philippines with your new registered motorcycle you need a signed authorization from the Land Transportation Office.
 This paper comes with your registration and plate numbers.
 Without this letter of authorization, you are not allowed to leave your region, and fines can go as high as 2,000 pesos.

 Once you have your set of registration papers, you are free to travel

 I traveled with Montenegro RoRo leaving Siquijor Island at 10 am on weekdays.

 At the ticket booth, you present your ID and motor registration papers.

 Together with your boat ticket, you will receive a bill of lading.
 These you present to the port authorities, together with your ID.

 Port Authorities are inside the passengers’ terminal.

 You pay your terminal fee and the bill of lading is replaced by a terminal ticket

-With those, you go to the coast guard office in the small building opposite of the passengers terminal.
+With those, you go to the coast guard office in the small building opposite of the passenger terminal.